Mikebrooke65/Footballplans/Requirements/PROJECT_REQUIREMENTS.md

 - Coaches select a lesson to view details.

 ### LessonPage

 - Displays selected lesson’s `.html` content, stored in Azure table and cached to App
 - References up to three images, which can be opened full-screen (not available off-line)
 - References up to three videos, which can be viewed (not available off-line)

 - **Header Feature:**
   - Displays: “Record this lesson being delivered?”
-  - Button to record today’s date or enter custom delivery date.
+  - Button to record today’s date or enter custom delivery date
-  - On submission, saves delivery record to Azure Table Storage.
+  - On submission, saves delivery record to Azure Table Storage

+- **Delivery Notes Capture:**
+  - After submitting delivery record, a pop-up prompt allows the coach to optionally enter a note
+  - Notes can include reflections, feedback, or context about how the session went
+  - If entered, the note is stored in the `Notes` field of the `DeliveryRecords` table
-- Coaches can view, edit, or delete their own lesson delivery records.
+  - Coaches can later view or update their own notes via the Past Lessons section
-- Delivery history is queryable by all or by team

 ## Senior Coach Site Structure
 	- Only senior coaches have access to these web-based reporting and admin tools.